awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-request-validation-set-up.md

    }
    ```

- For instructions on how to test the request validation using the API Gateway REST API, see [Test Basic Request Validation Using the API Gateway REST API](api-gateway-request-validation-test.md#api-gateway-request-validation-test-using-rest-api)\.
-For instructions on how to test using the API Gateway console, see [Test Basic Request Validation Using the API Gateway Console](api-gateway-request-validation-test.md#api-gateway-request-validation-test-in-console)\.
+ For instructions on how to test the request validation using the API Gateway REST API, see [Test basic request validation using the API Gateway REST API](api-gateway-request-validation-test.md#api-gateway-request-validation-test-using-rest-api)\.
+For instructions on how to test using the API Gateway console, see [Test basic request validation using the API Gateway console](api-gateway-request-validation-test.md#api-gateway-request-validation-test-in-console)\.

-## Set Up Request Validators Using the API Gateway REST API<a name="api-gateway-request-validation-setup-using-rest-api"></a>
+## Set up request validators using the API Gateway REST API<a name="api-gateway-request-validation-setup-using-rest-api"></a>

  In the API Gateway REST API, a request validator is represented by a [RequestValidator](https://docs.aws.amazon.com/apigateway/api-reference/resource/request-validator/) resource\.
 To have an API support the same request validators as the [Sample API](api-gateway-request-validation-sample-api-swagger.md), add to the [RequestValidators](https://docs.aws.amazon.com/apigateway/api-reference/resource/request-validators/) collection a parameters\-only validator with `params-only` as the key, and add a full validator with `all` as its key\.